Kavrepalanchok District: Tourism

 Kavrepalanchok district has great potential in the tourism industry.
-It is culturally rich with historical places like Dhulikhel, Sangaswoti - Bangthali, Panauti, Banepa and Chandeni Mandan.
-Chandeni Mandan contains the lowest and highest points of the district, the Indravati river and Thamdanda, respectively; the latter offers hiking and a 360-degree panorama including the top of the world.
-There are big religious fairs like the Chandeshwori Jatra of Banepa, the Namobuddha Jatra of Namobuddha which is celebrated on the birth date of Buddha (Buddha Purnima), and the Kumbha Mela of Panauti which happens every twelfth year.
+It is culturally rich with historical places like Dhulikhel, Sangaswoti-Bangthali, Panauti, Banepa and Chandeni Mandan.
+Chandeni Mandan contains the lowest and highest points of the district, the Indravati River and Thamdanda, respectively; the latter offers hiking and panoramic views of the Himalayas.
+There are big religious fairs like the Chandeshwori Jatra of Banepa, the Namobuddha Jatra of Namobuddha, celebrated on the birth date of Buddha (Buddha Purnima), and the Kumbha Mela of Panauti, which occurs every twelve years.

 The Long Himalayan Gaurishankar range can be seen from Dhulikhel and the Sangaswoti Range.
-Kavrepalanchok is famous for short-circuit trekking in places like Dhungkharka-Narayanthan, Dhulikhel-Kavre-Namobuddha-Sankhu-Panauti-Banepa.
-Some places to visit here in Kavrepalanchok districts are: Saping Siddhi Ganesh Temple Saping Mulkharka Bhimsenthan, Palanchok Bhagwati, Namobuddha, Dhulikhel, Gaukhureshwar, Hajar Sidhi (1000 Steps to Kali Devi Temple), Devisthan (where Kali Devi Temple is situated), Thulo Bangthali, Talu Dada view Tower, Gosainthan, Banepa, Khopasi, Pasthali, Balthali, Ladkeshwar Mahadev, Nepalthok, Patlekhet, Phulbari, Dapcha and many more.
+Kavrepalanchok is famous for short trekking routes such as Dhungkharka-Narayanthan and Dhulikhel-Kavre-Namobuddha-Sankhu-Panauti-Banepa.
+Other places of interest include Saping Siddhi Ganesh Temple, Saping Mulkharka Bhimsenthan, Palanchok Bhagwati, Namobuddha, Dhulikhel, Gaukhureshwar, Hajar Sidhi (1000 Steps to Kali Devi Temple), Devisthan, Thulo Bangthali, Talu Dada View Tower, Gosainthan, Banepa, Khopasi, Pasthali, Balthali, Ladkeshwar Mahadev, Nepalthok, Patlekhet, Phulbari, Dapcha and many more.

+The Kailashnath Mahadev Statue at Sanga is another major religious and tourist attraction in the district.
+The approximately 143-foot (43.5 m) statue of Shiva is one of the prominent landmarks of the Kathmandu Valley and attracts pilgrims and visitors throughout the year.